-17 See the text at note 9 for a discussion of the tenaim.
+See the text at note 9 for a discussion of the tenaim.

-18 To help the reader follow the flow of this letter as it weaves in and out of parenthetical observations, ellipses were inserted before and after each of Rabbi Levi Yitzchak's parentheticals.
+To help the reader follow the flow of this letter as it weaves in and out of parenthetical observations, ellipses were inserted before and after each of Rabbi Levi Yitzchak's parentheticals.
 These ellipses do not appear in the Hebrew version of the letter.

-19 Duchrah (or mayim duchrin; masculine waters) is a term that refers to a "male" quality or radiance that flows down from Heaven.
+Duchrah (or mayim duchrin; masculine waters) is a term that refers to a "male" quality or radiance that flows down from Heaven.
 Nukvah (or mayim nukvin; female waters) is a term that refers to a "female" desire for G-d that ascends.
 See Zohar on Bereishit, 1:60b. ("The passion of the female toward the male is only aroused when he puts the spirit into her.
 And the flow of mayim nukvin (female waters) ascends to meet mayim duchrin (male waters) above.
-The righteous cause the upward flow to the male waters and then there is one passion, one union, and one tie (קשורא חדא) and this appeases everyone.
+The righteous cause the upward flow to the male waters and then there is one passion, one union, and one tie (קשורא הדא) and this appeases everyone.
 And it is then that the Holy One, blessed be He, walks among the righteous.")
 Similarly, in Berachot 59b, as is taught in a baraisa: When does one recite the blessing over rain?
 After the groom has gone out to meet the bride (i.e., drops on the ground extend toward drops of rain that continue to fall).

-Mah and Ban are derived from the four letters of the Tetragrammaton, the name Havayah (yud, and hei, and vov, and hei; ר-ה-ו-ה).
-These letters may be spelled out in an expanded format in several different ways.
-For example, the letter "ה" could be spelled out as "ה" or as "ה" as "ה" Each expanded spelling of each letter then yields a different overall numerical value.
-When the letters of the Tetragrammaton are spelled because the word tenai (condition) implies doubt (safek) and the state of Atik Yomin [the source alluded to by tenaim] is all about doubt.
-Here I am not referring to doubt in the sense of the "third side," G-d forbid;20 rather, it is just that at the depth of the level of Atik Yomin,21 it is impossible to understand or grasp these ideas with any degree of certainty.
-This is alluded to by the phrase used in the tenaim: לאלה דברי הברית והתנאים "these are the words of the covenant (brit) and conditions (tenaim)."22 "Brit" (covenant) refers to mah, and the tenaim (conditions) refer to ban.
-And brit (covenant) is in the singular as is mah, and the word tenaim (conditions) is plural which refers to ban,23 because the "doubts" that
+because the word tenai (condition) implies doubt (safek) and the state of Atik Yomin [the source alluded to by tenaim] is all about doubt.
+Here I am not referring to doubt in the negative sense, G-d forbid; rather, it is just that at the depth of the level of Atik Yomin, 19 it is impossible to understand or grasp these ideas with any degree of certainty.
+This is alluded to by the phrase used in the tenaim: לאלה דברי הברית והתנאים "these are the words of the covenant (brit) and conditions (tenaim)."
+"Brit" (covenant) refers to mah, and the tenaim (conditions) refer to ban.
+And brit (covenant) is in the singular as is mah, and the word tenaim (conditions) is plural which refers to ban, 21 because the "doubts" that exist at this